pmean/build-website/text/05/SearchLiterature.md

 -   <http://library.downstate.edu/EBM2/pico.htm>
 -   <http://www4.umdnj.edu/camlbweb/ebm/picomodel.htm>

-It\'s a good idea to start at the highest level of the evidence hierarchy and work your way down.
-So I went first to the Cochrane Database of Systematic Reviews and looked for any review including the word \"Reiki.\"
+It's a good idea to start at the highest level of the evidence hierarchy and work your way down.
+So I went first to the Cochrane Database of Systematic Reviews and looked for any review including the word "Reiki."

 There were five reviews, but none of these looked helpful.
 Two of them used Reiki as an exclusion criteria and the other three allowed Reiki as a cointervention but did not evaluate its effects.

-Then I went to an Ovid link to \"All EBM Reviews - Cochrane DSR, ACP Journal Club, DARE, and CCTR.\" A search here yielded 16 links including the five I had found earlier.
+Then I went to an Ovid link to "All EBM Reviews - Cochrane DSR, ACP Journal Club, DARE, and CCTR."
+A search here yielded 16 links including the five I had found earlier.

 Several results looked promising:

--   EBM Reviews - ACP Journal Club Review: \"Distant healing\" is often effective for improving patient outcomes \[Therapeutics\] ACP Journal Club. v133(3):107, November/December, 2000.
+-   EBM Reviews - ACP Journal Club Review: "Distant healing" is often effective for improving patient outcomes \[Therapeutics\] ACP Journal Club. v133(3):107, November/December, 2000.
 -   EBM Reviews - Database of Abstracts of Reviews of Effects Centre for Reviews and Dissemination.
-The efficacy of \'distant healing\': a systematic review of randomized trials (Structured abstract).
+The efficacy of 'distant healing': a systematic review of randomized trials (Structured abstract).
     \[Miscellaneous\] Database of Abstracts of Reviews of Effectiveness.
     Issue 1, 2005.